canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 juju deploy opensearch
 ```

-By default, the charm uses the `testing` profile, optimized for lightweight development and testing workloads.
+By default, the charm uses the `testing` profile, which is optimized for development and testing with lightweight workloads.

 To deploy a multi-unit application with the `production` profile: